yanQval/yao-archlab-s20/lab2/lab2-handout.md

 - Finish all related instruction types from your lab1 program.
 (Both C version and MIPS version are acceptable)
 - Handle Read-After-Write data dependency correctly.
 - Complete a design document (save it for thousands of your offsprings).

+Under spim-timingmodel repo, type `git checkout 263098` to activate this framework.

 ### Suggestions from Wang Miao